sirtopaz/sgervais_crbl_interview/README.md

 ## Getting Started

+To install and run the app locally follow these easy steps:

 ### Local Dev Mode

-After checking out the repo from Git, follow these commands to install and run the app in local dev mode
+After checking out the repo from Git, enter these commands to install and run the app in local dev mode

 ```
 npm i